ujjwalm29/movie-search/README.md

-# 🚀 Information Retrieval and Search relevance Course
+# 🚀 The complete guide to information retrieval and search relevance

-Hello and welcome to this crash course on information retrieval and search relevance! 🌎
+Hello and welcome to The complete guide to information retrieval and search relevance! 🌎

 Search is everywhere.
 It's an essential part of our lives.
 Imagine life without Google! 🔍